hhu-bsinfo/hadroNIO/README.md

 #### Benchmark

 This is the equivalent to the blocking benchmark command.
-Currently, only `throughput` is supported.

 Start a server:
 ```shell